joseasoler/imogrify/README.md

 * **[lodepng](https://lodev.org/lodepng)**: LodePNG is a PNG image decoder and encoder, all in one, no dependency or linkage to zlib or libpng required.

-#### Included dependencies

-The following dependencies are included in the thirdparty subfolder of the imogrify code base.
-Each one of them has its own COPYING or LICENSE file.

-* **ToDo:**

 ### CMake options

 * `CMAKE_COMPILE_WARNING_AS_ERROR`: When this option is enabled, compilers will treat warnings as errors.
 If `IMOGRIFY_CLANG_TIDY` is enabled, [clang-tidy](https://clang.llvm.org/extra/clang-tidy) will also treat its warnings as errors.